-The Bible and Historical Thought

-Prerequisites: 1.0 unit of HIST or RELS at any level or permission of the instructor

-An examination of the Bible as an historical authority in relation to various scientific and humanistic disciplines.
+The Bible and Historical Thought 0.5 unit Prerequisite(s): 1.0 unit of HIST or RELS at any level or permission of the instructor An examination of the Bible as an historical authority in relation to various scientific and humanistic disciplines.
 Topics to be discussed may include the age of the Earth, the history of life, biblical criticism, and the evolution/creationism controversy.